 Exploring Fast NoSQL Alternatives

 So, the team started exploring other fast NoSQL database options.
 Someone shared a ScyllaDB white paper in the team’s Slack, and that sparked Geetish’s interest: “I did a lot more research on aspects like the Seastar framework and the shard-per-core architecture.
-I saw the NoSQL benchmarks comparing ScyllaDB to the database we were using, as well as other popular NoSQL databases.
+I saw the NoSQL benchmarks comparing ScyllaDB, the fastest NoSQL Database, to the database we were using, as well as other popular NoSQL databases.
 The numbers looked too good to be true, so we decided to put ScyllaDB to the test with one of our production workloads.”

 Using ScyllaDB Operator, they quickly spun up a ScyllaDB cluster on Kubernetes, and tried it out against one of their production workloads.
 The throughput and latency they were able to squeeze out of a relatively small number of nodes with minimal configuration was impressive.
 After testing ScyllaDB with additional workloads and achieving even more satisfying results, they decided to “go full throttle” on deploying ScyllaDB across ShareChat.